gvwilson/12-design/README.md

 `p0.Y`, and so on.

-Grouping related information together also aids code evolution (Rule 4).
+Grouping related information together also aids code evolution (Tip 4).
 If, for example, we decide to use radial coordinates instead of Cartesian coordinates, we can change how points are represented without changing most of the functions that pass them around.

-## Rule 6: use common patterns
+## Tip 6: use common patterns.

 Some chunks appear so often that we call them "patterns" and give them names.
 For example, parasitism and symbiosis take many forms, and it's